JavaWiz/circuit-breaker-example/README.md

 ### The Hystrix Dashboard
 A nice optional feature of Hystrix is the ability to monitor its status on a dashboard.

-To enable it, we’ll put spring-cloud-starter-hystrix-dashboard and spring-boot-starter-actuator in the pom.xml of our ‘REST Consumer’:
+To enable it, we'll put spring-cloud-starter-hystrix-dashboard and spring-boot-starter-actuator in the pom.xml of our REST Consumer :

 ```
 <dependency>